• Home

 halloween-tiered-tray

 I decorated our porch.
 Again, last year’s decorations – I’m not too proud to use last year’s stuff.
-I bought the Boo pillow at Kirkland’s and the trick or treat sign at Kroger, yes, Kroger the grocery store.
+I bought the Boo pillow at Kirkland’s and the trick-or-treat sign at Kroger, yes, Kroger the grocery store.
 You can find the best decorations at the funniest places.

 Halloween-front-porch